What Color Should Your Branding Be?

 Although it’s hard to determine exactly how a certain color will impact your brand, it is possible to make some broad sweeps to help you narrow the playing field.

 Colors are most effective when consumers believe that the brand’s color “fits” the brand, according to a study called The Interactive Effects of Color.
 That means that your colors have to speak to your customers.
 If you sell to organic foodies, it makes more sense to use green or brown than macaroni and cheese orange.

 Context is important, too.
 Sometimes brown is used for something natural, perfect for those organic foodies.
 Other times it’s rugged and masculine, perfect for hunters and motocross athletes.

-We wanted to build a tool that could help you figure out what color would work best for your brand.
+We wanted to build a tool that could help you figure out what color would work best for your brand, the right colors for your logos, and help you choose the right colors for your business.
 That’s why we developed our color quiz.
 Using insights from research studies, marketing articles, and other sources, we’ve come up with the perfect color quiz.

 It’s up to you to decide on hues, tones, and accent colors, but our tool is perfect for getting started.
 Give it a go!